 The ever changing PY1 Pyramid

 We took advantage of the courtesy car and drove over to Atwater Market.
 WOW!!
 We had read and heard about this market, and it lived up to the hype.
-You are greeted by flowers everywhere…in the market itself, but also along the road alongside the market, which was lined with pink and white tuberous rose bushes.
+You are greeted by flowers everywhere…in the market itself, but also along the road alongside the market, which was lined with pink and white tuberous rose bushes…both beautiful and fragrant!

 Then, there’s the market, where the flower stalls are beautifully arranged to best showcase the plants.

 The beautiful and delicious Atwater Market

 Then you walk into the fruit and veggie part of the market, where everything is just as beautiful, colorful, and artfully arranged as the flowering plants!

 There’s a wonderful old grocery store, that offers large, unique collections of oils, teas, coffees, jams, cookies, crackers and oh…so much more!
 We had fun!

 This trip would not be complete without going inside the market building, where you will find cheese mongers (yum, favorite part, got some delicious, both new and familiar cheeses!), butchers, patisseries, coffee spots, and more.
 We came away with a treasure trove of fruits, veggies, mustards, cookies, cheeses, sausages, and yes, those incredible croissants.

 Our next stop was the Montreal Botanical Gardens.
 This was a must visit for several reasons, but Nancy was particularly happy that there was a trolley to tour available (minimize walking!), and she was in a garden!

 We spent some time in their lovely greenhouses, enjoying the orchids, ferns and succulents, before venturing out to the rose, Japanese, shade and flowering gardens.
 So much was in bloom!
 It was a hot day, but we enjoyed all of it!